UPDATED MAR 10, 2020

 No, there’s no legend that says you’ll get lost in these rivers if you run through them.
 The Lost Rivers refer to the buried waterways that are the result of the construction of the city.
 Remember: Toronto was built over its parks.
 The trail begins at Moore Park Ravine where you’ll follow the Beltline Trail, make your way down to the Brick Works and eventually join the Park Drive Reservation Trail, and the circle back.
 Not only will you come back mesmerized by the scenery, but you’ll take in a little piece of Toronto’s history, too.

 Bike, hike, or run through the Don Valley Trails and you’ll be amazed by the forestation and integration of natural wildlife so close to the city’s centre.
 But it wasn’t always like that.
-Due to economic booms and increased urbanization, the nature suffered immensely, and with this realization, the city has worked hard to rehabilitate the area.
-Now, the Don Valley serve as a cultural and recreational space for all walks of life, connecting some of our most favoured neighbourhoods.
+Because of economic booms and increased urbanization, the nature suffered immensely, and with this realization, the city has worked hard to rehabilitate the area.
+Now, the Don River Valley Park serves as a cultural and recreational space for all walks of life, connecting some of our most favoured neighbourhoods.
 Take in a montage of the scenery, the art, the wildlife, the solitude, or come together with a group of runners.

-Nature’s pretty and all, but the streets of Toronto are taken over by runners daily, especially in the bustling downtown core.
-It’s also a much faster and efficient way to see some of the diverse neighbourhoods.
+Nature’s pretty and all, but runners overtake the streets of Toronto daily, especially in the bustling downtown core.
+Running through downtown is also a much faster and efficient way to see some of the diverse neighbourhoods.
 The route is a nice mix of older residential sites and some of the more modern complexes.
 And if you want to cover more ground, start near King West and head north on Spadina until you hit Dundas.
-From there, you can continue the regular downtown route, but this way, you’ll also get to see parts of Chinatown.
+From there, you can continue the regular downtown route, but this way, you’ll get to see parts of Chinatown, too.

 Humber River is like the Don Valley of the west.
 And this trail is actually a vital link to Toronto’s past.
 It’s home to old trading routes between European settlers, old water mills, and our first industrial building.
-The parks and trails are a nice blend between wildlife and built structures, which is is perfect for when you want to zone out hard but still want to make it back in time for dinner.
+The parks and trails are a nice blend between wildlife and built structures, which works perfectly for when you want to zone out hard but still want to make it back in time for dinner.

 Looking to become a morning runner?
 Go for a run at Humber Bay Park, where you’ll catch one of the most remarkable sunsets across the high-rises of downtown.
 It might just convert you into an early riser.
 But, technically, a pretty sunrise would mean the sunset’s just as sensational.
-Let’s just say, with its location, Humber Bay Park makes for a perfect run any time of day.
+Let’s just say Humber Bay Park makes for a perfect run any time of day.

 Reach Scarborough Bluffs and it’ll feel as if you’ve travelled to a tropical island or a southern European coastline.
 Well, you haven’t — you’re still in Toronto, but a run at the popular Bluffer’s Park will grant you unbelievable sights from atop the cliffs.
 If you’re ever feeling FOMO from your friends’ travel ’grams, then just take a quick jog down to the southeast end of the city.
 You’ll get the travel sights without spending a dime and get fit at the same time.
 It’s a win-win.

 The waterfront trail stretches throughout southern Ontario, but the Martin Goodman Trail section is an idyllic Toronto run.
-It’s a 56-kilometre route that is also featured in Toronto’s annual Waterfront Marathon.
-This makes it ideal for long-distance training, although it’s welcome to all levels.
+It’s a 56-kilometre route that's also featured in Toronto’s annual Waterfront Marathon.
+This makes it ideal for long-distance training, although all levels are welcome.
 Plus, there are many entry points, whether it be High Park, Harbourfront Centre, or Ashbridges Bay.
 It’s got the water on one side and the high-rises on the other.
 Run parts or run it all — you couldn’t ask more from a scenic trail.